 The interior of the castle is perfectly preserved, furnished almost entirely.
 Among the rooms of the castle there is also a beautiful room dedicated to arms.

-Opening times: March-October
+Opening times: April-October